 - (2) A plan prepared under subsection (1) is to be submitted to the Minister, and takes effect upon the approval of the Minister. - (3) The number of non-sworn members and the number of members of any position, rank or office at any particular time must not exceed the numbers stated for those members, positions, ranks and offices in an approved plan while that plan is current. - (4) An approved plan may be amended with the approval of the Minister. - 35.
-Salaries and allowances (1) All salaries, wages and allowances due to members of the Service shall be paid out of the approved appropriations from the Treasury Fund. - (2) The salaries, wages and allowances due to the members of the Service shall rank as a first charge on the Treasury Fund along with similar entitlements due to employees of the public service. - 36.
+Salaries and allowances (1) All salaries, wages and allowances due to members of the Service shall be paid out of the approved appropriations from the Treasury Fund. - (2) The salaries, wages and allowances due to the members of the Service shall rank as a first charge on the Treasury Fund along with similar entitlements due to employees of the public service and under the relevant provisions of the Prisons and Corrections Act 2013. - 36.
 Acting appointments (1) If there is a vacancy in any office of the Service, or if any member is absent from duty for any reason, the Commissioner may either: - (a) authorise any member of the Service to exercise all or any of the powers and duties of the vacant office of an absent member if the rank of that